Skip to main content

 A whirlwind 28-day campaign has now ended, undoubtedly going down in history one of the most unusual election campaigns British Columbians have ever seen.

-Continuing revelations of bizarre or outright offensive comments by Conservative candidates, an incumbent New Democrat government working double-time to try and convince voters they deserve a second term, and a Green Party working alongside a slew of Independent candidates – most political orphans after the implosion of the BC United party – have given voters much to consider ahead of general voting day.
+Continuing revelations of bizarre or outright offensive comments by Conservative candidates, an incumbent New Democrat government working double-time to try and convince voters they deserve a third term, and a Green Party working alongside a slew of Independent candidates – most political orphans after the implosion of the BC United party – have given voters much to consider ahead of general voting day.

 David Eby criss-crossed the Lower Mainland with five campaign stops in and out of heavy rainfall, courting Muslims disturbed by online comments made by a Conservative candidate but also posing tough questions to the NDP leader.